Atreyu Trading Disclaimers and Disclosures

 CIP & Reg S-P Notice

 Important information you need to know about our account requirements and confidentiality pledge.

 To help the government fight the funding of terrorism and money laundering activities, federal law requires financial institutions to obtain, verify, and record customer account information.
-At Atreyu Group we collect public and nonpublic information about our institutional clients as specifically mandated for customer identification and verification by the USA PATRIOT ACT, SEC 17a-3 (Books & Records Requirements), NYSE Rule 405 (“Know Your Customer and NASD Conduct Rule 3110.”)
+At Atreyu Trading we collect public and nonpublic information about our institutional clients as specifically mandated for customer identification and verification by the USA PATRIOT ACT, SEC 17a-3 (Books & Records Requirements), NYSE Rule 405 (“Know Your Customer and NASD Conduct Rule 3110.”)

 What types of information will I need to provide?

 For an institutional account to be opened, Atreyu Trading is required to record and verify: